oss-compass/community/meeting minutes/meeting-minutes_EN.md

 ### Operations
 - (1) Official Website
   - a.
 'Hot Topics' section needs updating: Change the content to project categories and subdirectories on the exploration page, along with a slideshow. **AP - Feng to confirm if project logos should be displayed**.
   - b.
-Community Updates: Four categories of updates - events, news, insight reports, and interviews, will be displayed on the homepage separately from functional updates. **AP - Feng Ge to design the UI**.
+Community Updates: Four categories of updates - events, news, insight reports, and interviews, will be displayed on the homepage separately from functional updates. **AP - Feng designs the UI**.
   - c.
 Blog: To be listed as a separate section, archiving all community updates by category.

 - (2) Current communication and promotion channels can meet current demands, and will remain unchanged